Short dated smile under Rough Volatility: asymptotics and numerics: A case study: the rough Bergomi model

 Then, instead of varying $\theta$, we fix $\theta=0$ and show in Figure \ref{fig:var:time} the comparison with the same approximations as before, when the expiry $t$ increases.
 We see how our expansion lifts the FZ expansion, improving the approximation of the Monte Carlo price.
 The difference between the two approximations is due to the term structure correction $a_0 t^{2H}$.
 Clearly, the effect of this correction becomes more evident as $t$ increases.
 On a number of numerical experiments, it is also clear that this correction becomes more and more important as $H\to 0$, not surprisingly since $t^{2H}$ is larger, for small $t$, when $H$ vanishes.

 Now we check how our approximations behave as time increases.
-To do so, we take parameters as in \cite[Section 4]{bayer2017short}.
-In Figure \ref{fig:termstructure:time} we show the ATM term structure of implied volatility, comparing ATM implied volatilities computed using Monte Carlo simulations and expansion \eqref{expansion:ATM:ivol}, for rBergomi with $\theta=0$ and $\theta=1$.
-We see how the term structure is increasing in one case and decreasing in the other.
+To do so, in Figure \ref{fig:termstructure:time} we show the ATM term structure of implied volatility, comparing ATM implied volatilities computed using Monte Carlo simulations and expansion \eqref{expansion:ATM:ivol}, for rBergomi with $\theta=0$ and $\theta=1$.
+We do so for parameters as in Figures \ref{fig:var:theta} and \ref{fig:var:time}, with $H=0.3$, and for a different choice of parameters with $H=0.1$ and a smaller volatility of volatility $\eta$, as in \cite[Section 4]{bayer2017short}.
+The value of $\eta$ and $H$ affect the quality of the approximation, which is less accurate for $H$ very close to $0$ and $\eta>1$.
+On the other hand, as we show in Figure \ref{fig:termstructure:time}, for $H=0.3$ and $\eta>1$ or $H$ very close to $0$ and $\eta<1$ the short-time approximation is very good.
+This is consistent with the considerations on the interplay of $H$ and $\eta$ in \cite[Page 505]{euch2018short}.
+We also see how the term structure is increasing in case $\theta=0$ and decreasing in case $\theta=1$.
 This is always the case: $a_0$ in \eqref{expansion-a} is always positive for $\theta=0$, always negative for $\theta=1$ (cf. Remark \ref{rem:empirical:term structure}).
-Note that if the forward variance curve were taken non-constant, the slope of the term structure would also be affected.
+Also note that if the coefficient $\sigma_0$ were taken non-constant, the slope of the term structure would also be affected.

 Finally, as in Remark \ref{rem:moderate_deviations}, we consider moderate deviations.
 Figure \ref{fig:mod:dev} is as in \cite[Figure 1]{bayer2017short}, the ``very rough'' case $H=0.1$ (which was the most problematic case in \cite{bayer2017short}).
 We are plotting, with $k_t=xt^{1/2-H+\beta}$, where $\beta=0.06$, the Monte Carlo implied volatility and its approximation